abasile1-tech/PazaakPadawan/readme.md

 Project_Objectives:

 - Create a Java backend of the Pazaak card game.
-- Develop a TypeScript frontend of the Pazaak card game.
+- Develop a React TypeScript frontend of the Pazaak card game.
 - Implement the core game rules, card values, and scoring.
 - Test the game thoroughly to ensure functionality and correctness.
 - Provide clear documentation on how to play the game and any additional features.

 Key Features:

-- Two-player turn-based gameplay.
+- Two-player turn-based gameplay with websockets.
+- Single-player gameplay against a computer opponent.
 - Deck of cards with numerical values and special attributes.
 - Player actions for drawing cards, playing cards, and scoring.
 - Random card shuffling and drawing.